 5. Great Otway National Park, Victoria

 Although this large-scale park doesn’t completely fly under the radar, the extent of its beauty means it should receive far more exposure than it does.
 Astounding scenery abounds: dramatic coastline, cloud-piercing forests, pockets of fern-cloaked surrounds, and beautiful lakes.
 And then there is the collection of delightful waterfalls.
 One of the best vantage points to admire this outrageous beauty is atop Cape Otway Lightstation, which has daily guided tours.
-Check out the park when exploring the famous Great Ocean Road region.
+Check out the park from Bimbi Park and when exploring the famous Great Ocean Road region.

 6. Douglas-Apsley National Park, Tasmania

 Marvel at a wonderful assortment of exotic goodies that includes gushing waterfalls, inviting waterholes, dolerite-capped plateaus, and deep gorges, backed by a landscape that contrasts eucalypt forest with rainforest.
 Admire it all from the top of Lookout Hill, which boasts breathtaking views that stretch to the coast.
 Don’t miss the striking dolerite formation known as Nichols Needle, while the alluring Apsley Waterhole is another standout park feature.
 Check out this park when touring Tasmania.

 7. D'entrecasteaux National Park, Western Australia